TianX-IA/TianX-IA.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hi, I'm Tian Xia, a recent graduate from the University of Michigan with triple majors in Honors Math, Honors CS, and DS.
-I am an incoming master's student in CSE at Harvard University.
+Hi, I'm Tian Xia, a master's student in CSE at Harvard University.
+I recently graduated from the University of Michigan with triple majors in Honors Math, Honors CS, and DS.
 I previously worked as a research intern at [SafoLab](https://xiaocw11.github.io/) and [SLED lab](https://sled.eecs.umich.edu/).
 I am deeply passionate about modeling concepts in mathematical language and examining them from different perspectives.
 My main excitement lies in *computer vision*, *machine learning* and *robotics*.
 Outside of research, I’m an avid gamer, enjoy long walks, and love flying to different cities.

 # Research